What is PRP?

 PLATELET RICH PLASMA (PRP)

-PRP therapy presents patients with a long lasting, permanent solution through the body’s natural healing process.
-PRP is not something that wears off over time as with a traditional pain injection.
+PRP therapy is offered at our stem cell clinic in Charlotte, and presents patients with a long lasting, permanent solution through the body’s natural healing process.
+PRP is not something that wears off over time (as is the case with a traditional pain injection).

 WHAT IS PRP (PLATELET RICH PLASMA)?

 PRP is human blood that is spun down and separated producing a concentration of platelets above normal values.
 Platelets are the clotting cells of our blood, but they also have great potential in enhancing healing of muscle, tendon, and ligaments.
 Studies suggest that growth factors released by platelets recruit reparative cells, may augment tissue repair, and accelerate soft tissue healing.

 PRP has been used in surgery to augment shoulder rotator cuff and Achilles tendon repair.
 PRP has also shown great promise when injected into chronically injured tendons and when proper healing has not taken place.
 Many clinical trials are underway to determine the full spectrum of use for PRP.
 In a spine practice, clinicians have anecdotally noted promising results when PRP is injected into spinal ligaments, into facet joints, and/or intervertebral discs when other traditional treatments have failed.